VisualComposer/builder/readme.txt

 * Open your WordPress admin panel
 * Hover over Visual Composer in the left side menu and choose **Getting Started**
-* To activate free license, click in **Activate Free**
+* To activate the free license, click in **Activate Free**
 * Provide your email address and click on **Get License**
 * Copy your unique license key and head back to your WordPress admin panel
 * Enter your license key and click **Activate**
 * Select **Create New Page** and you are all set to start building your website

-More information and tutorial videos on [how to activate Visual Composer Hub](https://visualcomposer.com/help/visual-composer-hub/free-activation/?utm_source=wordpress.org&utm_medium=link&utm_campaign=readme).
+More information and tutorial videos on [how to activate Visual Composer Hub](https://visualcomposer.com/help/visual-composer-hub/free-activation/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=free-download&utm_content=how-to-activate-visual-composer-hub-text-link).

 == Frequently Asked Questions ==

 = What is the difference between Visual Composer Website Builder and WPBakery Page Builder? =

 Although they are different site builders, both Visual Composer and WPBakery are designed to allow WordPress users to build websites.
-However, the difference is the performance, functionality, and the features that each of these builders offers.
+However, the difference is the performance, functionality, and features that each of these builders offers.
 Visual Composer Website Builder allows you to build a complete website.
 Create custom page layouts, design unique headers, footers, and sidebars.
-For more information, here is a comparison of [Visual Composer Website Builder vs WPBakery Page Builder](https://visualcomposer.com/visual-composer-vs-wpbakery-review/?utm_source=wordpress.org&utm_medium=link&utm_campaign=readme).
+For more information, here is a comparison of [Visual Composer Website Builder vs WPBakery Page Builder](https://visualcomposer.com/visual-composer-vs-wpbakery-review/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=free-download&utm_content=visual-composer-website-builder-vs-wpbakery-page-builder-text-link).

-= Do I need a coding experience? =
+= Do I need coding experience? =

 No, not at all.
 Visual Composer is a good fit for both experts and beginners.
-With intuitive drag and drop interface and with a range of pre-designed templates and content elements you can convert your imagination into a real website.
+With an intuitive drag and drop interface and with a range of pre-designed templates and content elements you can convert your imagination into a real website.

 = Does Visual Composer Website Builder work with any WordPress theme? =